Coast Guard, DOT.

 1. The authority citation for part 165 continues to read as follows:End Amendment Part Start Amendment Part

 (c) Regulations.
-In accordance with § 165.23, entry into this zone is prohibited unless authorized by the Coast Guard Captain of the Port, Chicago, or the designated On-Scene Representative.
-Section 165.23 also contains other general requirements.
+This safety zone is being established to protect the boating public during a planned fireworks display.
+In accordance with the general regulations in § 165.23 of this part, entry into this zone is prohibited unless authorized by the Coast Guard Captain of the Port, Chicago, or the designated Patrol Commander.